-As you may suspect I own a multitude of percussion instruments that could easily fill a couple of large rooms up to the ceiling!
-The majority are professional level Meinl Percussion instruments, which I endorse, as well as many other vintage and traditional instruments that I bought around the world during my trips.
+As you may suspect I own a multitude of percussion instruments which I have accumulated over many years playing.
+A lot of vintage instruments and traditional percussion that I bought around the world during my trips.

 My main recording drum kit is a vintage Yamaha 9000 series Recording Custom kit which has a balanced and focussed tone, compatible with most modern styles..

 I mainly use a 20" kick in the studio or sometimes a vintage Yamaha 8000 series 18" bass drum.